Shavedha/Experiment-11-programming-logic-device-s-FPGA-BOARDS-/README.md

 ## SOFTWARE REQUIRED
 Quartus prime
 ## THEORY
-1.Start the Quartus II Programmer.
+1. Start the Quartus II Programmer.
-2.Click Add File and select the path to the desired .sof.
+2. Click Add File and select the path to the desired .sof.
-3.Turn on the Program/Configure option for the added file.
+3. Turn on the Program/Configure option for the added file.
-4.Click Start to download the selected file to the FPGA.
+4. Click Start to download the selected file to the FPGA.
-5.Configuration is complete when the progress bar reaches 100%.
+5. Configuration is complete when the progress bar reaches 100%.

 ## PROCEDURE
 Start the Quartus 2 software.